Travelling as a nurse: Don’t be afraid to follow your heart!

 I have always wondered what healthcare abroad would be like so I decided to go for it.

-After a while of searching I found this organisation that I could volunteer for in Ghana so I decided to sign up for it and start the journey.
+After a while of searching I found this organization that I could volunteer for in Ghana so I decided to sign up for it and start the journey.
 After that I signed up for another volunteering project in Thailand and currently I’m working as a nurse in Aruba.

 If you're a veterinary nurse, read more here about finding jobs in that specific field.